mimiframework/Mimi.jl/docs/src/howto/howto_4.md

 end
 ```
 `TimestepIndex` has one field, `index`, which refers to the absolute index in the parameter or variable array's `time` dimension.
 Thus, constructing a `TimestepIndex` is done by simply writing `TimestepIndex(index::Int)`.
-Looking back at our original component example
-one could modify the first line of `run_timestep` to always refer to the first timestep of `p.d` with the following.
+Looking back at our original component example, one could modify the first line of `run_timestep` to always refer to the first timestep of `p.d` with the following.
 One may index into the `time` dimension with a single `TimestepIndex`, or an `Array` of them.
 ```julia
 v.A[t] = p.c + p.d[TimestepIndex(1)]
 ```